itcodehery/type-race-monad/README.md

 # Type Race Monad 🏎️💨

 A competitive typing game where players can bet Monad (MON) tokens on their typing skills!
 Built on the Monad Blockchain.
+Built for the Monad Blitz 2025 IRL Hackathon.

 ## What is Type Race Monad?